 Pork Barrel.
-It used to be a buzzword only few Filipinos care about.
-But thanks to Janeth Lim-Napoles and the shocking 10-billion PDAF scandal, pork barrel finally came to the public awareness.
+It used to be a buzzword only a few Filipinos care about.
+But thanks to Janeth Lim-Napoles and the shocking 10-billion PDAF scandal, pork barrel finally came to public awareness.

 And as furious Pinoys prepare for the historic “Million People March“, let’s delve into the controversy once and for all.

 What really is a pork barrel?
 Where did it originate?
 And how in the world did it end up in the hands of crooked, self-serving politicians?

 To enlighten ourselves, it pays to look back in history.
 Here are five lesser-known facts you ought to know about pork barrel:

 1. Pork barrel has its roots in a degrading pre-Civil War tradition.
 First popularized by journalist E.K.
 Hale in 1865, “pork barrel” is based on the practice of handing down a barrel of salted pork to the black slaves.
 The desperate servants would then compete among themselves, much to the delight of the landowners and their guests.

 Turns out, “pork barrel” has always been used in a derogatory sense.

 2. Pork barrel was first introduced in the Philippines in 1922.
 By the time Cory Aquino became president in 1986, it was renamed “Countrywide Development Fund” or CDF.